elisong/snaplinks/README.md

-# Snapshot google links for certain keyword day by day
+# Snapshot google links for certain keyword daily scheduled

 for example: